Of Mavin Gojju and Tok Dal: Mapping the Mango Across Two Cultures

 Aam Panna

 In Karnataka where I grew up, mangoes are relished at every meal: seekarane served with pooris for breakfast, sour and spicy mango chitranna for lunch, and a whole fruit after dinner.
-The different local varieties are treated based on their fibr3 and pulp content, and even the thickness of their skins.
+The different local varieties are treated based on their fibre and pulp content, and even the thickness of their skins.
 Baby mangoes are de-skinned and cooked whole in a spicy coconut gravy, to be eaten with hot rice and ghee.
 Appemidis are pickled whole, after being salt-cured and rested in brine for a few days.
 For chutneys, Nekkere mangoes work great.
 In the world I came to inhabit twenty five years ago when I married a Bengali, I saw that that the mango similarly found its way into everything, from sweet to savoury dishes.

 Akki Rotti with Seekarane.
 Credit: Ranjini Rao